-No. The IRS does not send any confirmations of tax returns to taxpayers.
+Tax returns we e-file receive a confirmation of acceptance with a tracking number.
+However, the IRS does not send any confirmations of tax returns to taxpayers after processing.
 They will only contact you, in writing, if they require further information in order to process your return, if you are due a refund, or if they make changes to your tax return and there is additional tax due.
 You may request 'transcripts' of your return or account, which will be mailed to your address.
 Go to the 'taxpayers tools' section of this website to request transcripts if you wish.
-It will take about 4 weeks for these to arrive by regular mail.
+It will take about a few weeks for these to arrive by regular mail.

 Does U.S. Tax Solutions offer E-filing of tax returns?

 Yes, we E-file most U.S. income tax returns.
 Note that the IRS e-file schema only accepts tax returns for the current year and two years back and they close every year around November 20, for about 8 weeks to update their computer systems.
 During this time, electronic tax return files cannot be submitted and note also that certain forms (e.g. Form 3520, certain forms 5471) cannot be E-filed.